This Slow Cooker Clam Chowder is creamy and comforting! Perfect to start in the morning and it’s done by dinnertime. It’s a cozy winter meal!

 - In a large cast iron skillet on medium high heat cook the bacon until crisp, then remove from the pan.

-- Add half of the bacon, clams, onion, potatoes, celery, garlic, water, Kosher salt, black pepper and thyme into the slow cooker and stir.
+- Add half of the bacon, onion, potatoes, celery, garlic, water, Kosher salt, black pepper and thyme into the slow cooker and stir.

 - Cook on low for 7 hours and refrigerate the remaining bacon for serving with the soup.